 - One spouse had not reached the legal age of consent at the time of the marriage.
 In Utah, no person under the age of 18 may marry for the first time without parental consent.
 No person under the age of 16 may marry without parental consent and a court order; or

 - The marriage was procured through fraud or misrepresentation.

 Get Annulment Help from an Attorney in Salt Lake City

-Whether you choose to pursue annulment or temporary separation as a precursor to divorce, it is important you have proper legal representation.
-A Utah divorce law firm can provide you with divorce law help and ensure your rights are protected.
-Contact Jill Coil at the offices of CoilLaw, LLC, today if you need help today.
+Whether you choose to pursue annulment or temporary separation as a precursor to divorce, you must have proper legal representation.
+A Salt Lake City annulments/legal separation lawyer can provide you with divorce law help and ensure your rights are protected.
+Contact Jill Coil at (801) 980-3359 at the offices of CoilLaw, LLC, today if you need help today.
 Our attorneys are well-versed in divorce laws and annulment laws, as well as prenuptial agreement laws and other family law issues.